The fees for March 2020 intake:

-This a two year programme and we expect most candidates to complete their studies within this time period.
+This is a two year programme and we expect most candidates to complete their studies within this time period.
 If you are unable to complete within two years due to work or unexpected family commitments, you can extend your studies into a third year at no additional charge.
-If you extend into a fourth year, there will be an extension fee of £965 payable in 2021/22 (March 2019 intake).
+If you extend into a fourth year, there will be an extension fee of £995 payable in the academic year 2023/24.

 The fee includes:

 Tuition fees are payable in advance or at the start of each academic year.
 Payments can be made by bank transfer, banker’s draft, cheque, telephone or direct debit (online or in person).
 If you have been awarded a scholarship, this will be deducted from your first year fee, unless specified otherwise in your offer letter.

 Self-funding students can either pay the annual tuition fee at the start of each year or can opt to pay in instalments with the following payment schedule:

 Choosing to complete an MBA either full or part-time requires significant investment both in terms of cost and time.
 To support this investment, various funding sources are available.
 The sources set out below are those which have been brought to the attention of the University as being specifically designed for/aimed at MBA students.
 They are not exhaustive - other funding sources and products may be available.
 The University does not specifically recommend or endorse these sources/products and the content set out below has been provided by the relevant funding provider and is not independently verified by the University.
 Students should consider sources and types of funding carefully and ensure that it meets their precise needs – not all funding is appropriate for all students.

 Please note that the Executive MBA is not eligible for the Postgraduate loan through Student Finance.

 Future Finance offers smart, flexible loans to help you reach your potential, when government student loans and scholarships are not enough.

 Further details of eligibility requirements, interest rates and other key terms of the loan are available by visiting the Future Finance website